Rahmenordnung/ink_dreams/README.md

 iPad, /Pro/ Mini
 etc

 The full page is responsive in small, medium, and big devices.
-The charts are fully responsive thanks to the __.useViewBoxResizing(true)__ property added in all the charts.
-Also I create this responsivness with help of the bootrap cards and classes used in their grid system.
-The selector bar, navbar and footer I edited myself and created some media queries with css help as I learned in previous modules.
+All the elements from the page are responsive because of using of [MDBootstap](https://mdbootstrap.com/) elemnest, and templates, completed also with custom.css media queries.

 #### <a name="Code_Testing"></a> Code Testing  ####
 The HTML was validated using the HTML Validator.